-The weather is still bad despite spring being on the way, and one thing we should all be doing is protecting our homes from possible floods.
+The weather is still bad despite the time of year, and one thing we should all be doing is protecting our homes from possible floods.

 In previous years, many houses just weren’t prepared for the deluge of rain, so what can homeowners do to make sure they limit damage from flooding and to the exterior of their homes?